passivestar/godot-minimal-theme/README.md

 - Main Font: [Inter](https://rsms.me/inter/)

+## Compatibility

+This theme was tested with Godot 4.3 and 4.4.
+Latest Godot version is recommended because Godot always evolves in terms of what can be themed.
+Some of the PRs were opened by me to help this theme reach its full potential.

 ## Credits

 - The idea for embedding theme generation code into the resource to support editor settings was suggested by [Yuri Sizov](https://github.com/YuriSizov).
 You can read his article about it [here](https://humnom.net/thoughts/6765836d-make-smarter-editor-themes-in-godot.html).